-- 6. Ensure that RPAs are using appropriate planning assumptions.
-(310 CMR 60.05(8)(a)2.b) - 7.
-Perform regional aggregate transportation GHG emissions impact analysis of RTPs and TIPs.
+- 1. Evaluate and report the aggregate transportation greenhouse gas (GHG) emissions impacts of Regional Transportation Plans (RTPs) and Transportation Improvement Plans (TIPs).
+(310 CMR 60.05(5)(a)1) - 2.
+In consultation with the Massachusetts Department of Transportation (MassDOT), develop and utilize procedures to prioritize and select projects in RTPs and TIPs based on factors that include aggregate transportation GHG emissions impacts.
+(310 CMR 60.05(5)(a)2) - 3.
+Quantify net transportation GHG emissions impacts resulting from the projects in RTPs and TIPs and certify in a statement included with RTPs and TIPs pursuant to 23 CFR Part 450 that the MPO has made efforts to minimize aggregate transportation GHG emissions impacts.
+(310 CMR 60.05(5)(a)3) - 4.
+Determine in consultation with the Regional Planning Agency (RPA) that the appropriate planning assumptions used for transportation GHG emissions modeling are consistent with local land use policies, or that local authorities have made documented and credible commitments to establishing such consistency.
+(310 CMR 60.05(5)(a)4) - 5.
+Develop RTPs and TIPs.
+(310 CMR 60.05(8)(a)2.a) - 6.
+Ensure that RPAs are using appropriate planning assumptions.
+(310 CMR 60.05(8)(a)2.b) - Perform regional aggregate transportation GHG emissions impact analysis of RTPs and TIPs.
 (310 CMR 60.05(8)(a)2.c) - 8.
 Calculate aggregate transportation GHG emissions impacts for RTPs and TIPs.
-(310 CMR 60.05(8)(a)2.d) - Develop public consultation procedures for aggregate transportation GHG emissions impact reporting and related GWSA requirements consistent with current and approved regional public participation plans.
+(310 CMR 60.05(8)(a)2.d) - 9.
+Develop public consultation procedures for aggregate transportation GHG emissions impact reporting and related GWSA requirements consistent with current and approved regional public participation plans.
 (310 CMR 60.05(8)(a)2.e) - 10.
 Prior to making final endorsements on the RTPs, TIPs, State TIPs (STIPs), and projects included in these plans, MassDOT and the MPOs shall include the aggregate transportation GHG emission impact assessment in RTPs, TIPs, and STIPs and provide an opportunity for public review and comment on the RTPs, TIPs, and STIPs.
-(310 CMR 60.05(8)(c)) - 11.
-After a final GHG assessment has been made by MassDOT and the MPOs, MassDOT and the MPOs shall submit MPOendorsed RTPs, TIPs, STIPs or projects within 30 days of endorsement to the Department of Environmental Protection for review of the GHG assessment.
+(310 CMR 60.05(8)(c)) - After a final GHG assessment has been made by MassDOT and the MPOs, MassDOT and the MPOs shall submit MPO-endorsed RTPs, TIPs, STIPs or projects within 30 days of endorsement to the Department of Environmental Protection for review of the GHG assessment.
 (310 CMR 60.05(8)(a)1.c)

-Monica Tibbits-Nutt, Secretary and CEO Massachusetts Department of Transportation Chair, Boston Region Metropolitan Planning Organization
+Monica Tibbit Nutt, Secretary and CEO Massachusetts Department of Transportation Chair, Boston Region Metropolitan Planning Organization